openstack/openstack-ansible/doc/source/user/security/security-txt.rst

 .. _IETF standard: https://datatracker.ietf.org/doc/html/draft-foudil-securitytxt

-In OpenStack-Ansible, ``security.txt`` is implemented in haproxy as all public endpoints reside behind it and the text file is hosted by keystone.
+In OpenStack-Ansible, ``security.txt`` is implemented in haproxy as all public endpoints reside behind it.
 It defaults to directing any request paths that end with ``/security.txt`` to the text file using an ACL rule in haproxy.

 Enabling security.txt
 ~~~~~~~~~~~~~~~~~~~~~